MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/logic4/_index.md

     - /ecommerce-platforms/logic4/
 ---

-To install and configure our free plugin for integrating MultiSafepay payment solutions into your Logic4 webshop, see Logic4 – [Contact](https://www.logic4.nl/contact/).
+To install and configure Logic4's free plugin for integrating MultiSafepay payment solutions into your webshop, see Logic4 – [Contact](https://www.logic4.nl/contact/).

-This plugin is managed by our partner Logic4.

 {{< details title="Requirements" >}}
 &nbsp;